yiisoft/security/README.md

 ## Data tampering prevention

-MAC signing could be used in orde to prevent data tampering.
+MAC signing could be used in order to prevent data tampering.
 The `$key` should be present at both sending and receiving sides.
 At the sending side:

 ```php